How to Start a Podcast and Measure Its Impact in 2021

 For example, the four blue boxes bordering some queries above all pertain to health and cooking.
 Combining these four topics into one episode featuring experts in each of these areas would be a great way to thoroughly cover the importance of selecting the right cooking oil depending on your health or health goals.

 Peters told us that Buffer’s process of brainstorming topics for The Science of Social Media involves pulling in multiple data points to select the most advantageous episode topics.

 They take on a holistic view of the popularity of a topic.
 And it’s an important puzzle piece to what makes their podcast so successful.
 Read our interview excerpt on how Peters brainstorms podcast topics using the popular online content marketing tool Buzzsumo, and how he measures those findings alongside the performance of other podcasts in his industry, as well as the performance of their own blog.
 He outlines the step-by-step process so that you, too, can incorporate data into your brainstorming process.

 Brainstorming and Vetting Podcast Guests

-Many of John’s guests are authors, and, as a podcast host, he said that he will gladly accept the trade off of letting the guest ‘plug’ their latest book in order to gain their insights.
-Remember, most experts and high level professionals are very busy.
+Many of Wall’s guests are authors, and, as a podcast host, he said that he will gladly accept the trade-off of letting the guest ‘plug’ their latest book in order to gain their insights.
+Remember, most experts and high-level professionals are very busy.
 It’s only fair that if you ask them to spend time with you, technically for free, that they are offered a form of compensation via allowing them to promote their business or recent endeavors.h

-In terms of physically finding potential guests and vetting their appropriateness, Brian and Jon lent some seriously useful takeaways.
+In terms of physically finding potential guests and vetting their appropriateness, Peters and Nastor lent some seriously useful takeaways.
 Read our interview excerpts with these two on the topic of Finding and Vetting Podcast Guests to find out exactly how they get their hands on awesome guests, and what goes into the selection process.